 - 1. From the Definitions tab, then select Receptor Sets. - 2.
 Enter "ContourReceptorSet" for the Receptor Set name. - 3.
 Enter "Receptor Set with a Grid Receptor" for the description. - 4.
 From Available receptors, select the "ContourGrid" receptor and click the Arrow button to move it to the Assigned receptors. - 5.
 Click Save.

 Figure 18.
 Receptor Set Details

-You can read more about the Restrict Dynamic Grid by Boundary functionality in Section 9.4.1 of the AEDT User Guide.
+For more information about the Dynamic Grid functionality, see in Section 9.4.1 of the AEDT User Manual.

 View receptor set on map